Baptism in Cobh Parish

 Bookings & Paperwork

 In order to book a Baptism in Cobh Parish, there are a few small steps to take.
 First of all please contact the Parish Office to see availability of dates.
-Once your preferred date is pencilled into the diary you will then need to complete the required paperwork, which includes a short application form and a copy of baby’s Birth Certificate.
-Application forms are available from the Parish Office or available via the downloadable link below.
+Once your preferred date is pencilled into the diary you will then need to complete the required paperwork, which includes a short application form, and a copy of baby’s Birth Certificate.
+Baptism dates are only confirmed when the completed paperwork has been received and checked.
+When choosing Godparents it is important to note that you must choose a Godfather and a Godmother, or one individual Godparent.
+The Baptism Application pack (including the form) is available from the Parish Office.

 Your faith is important